 If you’re a family with young kids that likes a little bit of adventure, a spot of hiking, a relaxed weekend walk, or perhaps you just loathe lugging a buggy around, the conundrum you’re likely to face is, how best to transport the offspring around?
-We’ve tried all sorts of contraptions to remedy this dilemma, including the Ergobaby 360 sling (great for babies and small toddlers), but once they grow out of this and get more chunk on them, a bigger-kiddo-shipping-receptacle is needed.
-Enter the Osprey baby carrier backpack, specifically the Osprey Poco AG Premium, which is created with safety and practicality in mind.
-Here’s my review on why the Osprey Poco child carrier rucksack is so great:
+We’ve tried all sorts of contraptions to remedy this dilemma, including the Ergobaby 360 sling, and the Ergobaby Embrace (for newborns), but once they grow out of this and get more chunk on them, a bigger-kiddo-shipping-receptacle is needed.
+Enter the Osprey Poco Child Carrier, which is created with safety and practicality in mind.
+Here’s my review on why the Osprey Poco backpack is the best toddler carrier for hiking.

 *Disclosure: This post contains affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 While clicking these links won’t cost you any extra money, they will help me keep this site up and running!

-A ton of science has gone into making the Osprey baby carrier backpack super comfy to wear:
+A ton of science has gone into making the backpack super comfy to wear

-Osprey child carrier hiking backpacks come equipped with an AG AntiGravity™ 3D suspended mesh backsystem, which basically means they help prevent you from getting a sweaty back when lugging children around.
+One of the reasons the Osprey backpack is the best toddler carrier for hiking is because it comes equipped with an AG AntiGravity™ 3D suspended mesh backsystem, which basically means they help prevent you from getting a sweaty back when lugging children around.
 I find this extra ventilation is particularly appreciated by my warm-blooded husband, whose temperature levels are on an entirely different scale to my own.
 It feels nice and springy against the skin and we’ve never had any issues with sore rubbing patches.

 The torso length on the backpanel back system can be easily adjusted for XS, S, M and L-sized bodies – clearly marked with lines on the backpack mesh.
 This makes it’s suitable for all body frame sizes so mums, dads, pops’, grannies and uncles can all hoik the little’uns up and help share the load (pun intended) when out and about.
 There is also an adjustable sternum strap for additional carrying support around the hips and waist.